vmware/terraform-provider-vcfa/website/docs/d/supervisor_zone.html.markdown

 # vcfa\_supervisor\_zone

-Provides a data source to read Supervisor Zones in VMware Cloud Foundation Automation.
+Provides a data source to read a Supervisor Zone in VMware Cloud Foundation Automation.

+~> This data source can only be used by **System Administrators**

 ## Example Usage